States should decide on red, green, orange zones: Amarinder urges PM Modi

 Coronavirus crisis: Indian Railways resume services gradually; Train ticket reservation begins

-The chief minister also called for a national strategy on testing, saying he has already written to the prime minister to direct central institutions in Chandigarh and Punjab to increase their testing capacity.
+The Chief Minister also called for a national strategy on testing, saying he has already written to the Prime Minister to direct central institutions in Chandigarh and Punjab to increase their testing capacity.

 Punjab has so far done 40,962 tests with the current rate of 2,500 tests per day, which the state government has planned to scale up to 6,000 tests by the month-end, he said.